utiasASRL/MyhalSimulator/README.md

 - Sitters, who sit in chairs (currently they do not start walking).
 - Followers, who will follow the Jackal.
 [Followers](http://www.red3d.com/cwr/steer/gdc99/) can either blocking (intentionally try and get in the way of the robot) or non-blocking (targeting some position behind the robot and attempting to avoid obstructing it).
 - PathFollowers, who will follow a provided gradient map, allowing them to exhibit intelligent path finding.
+- ExtendedSF, who follow the Extended Social Force Model of [Anvari et al., IROS 2020](http://ras.papercept.net/images/temp/IROS/files/0962.pdf)
+- CustomWanderer, who has a similar behavior as Wanderers but are parametrizable with `custom_simulation_params.yaml` file.

 ### Cameras